Last updated 17March 2021.

 Impact of the pandemic on the rented housing sector

 The situation in the private rented sector is less clear.
-As of 24 November 2020, the Tribunal had received 26 applications that fall within the scope of the emergency legislation.
 There is not any consistent data on rent arrears in private rented housing.
 However, a Scottish Association of Landlords survey revealed that some of its members had experienced financial loss as a result of the pandemic and that arrears were rising.
 Some landlords are offering discounts to tenants affected by COVID-19.
+As of 20 January 2021, the Tribunal had received 59 applications that fall within the scope of the emergency legislation.